The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/mobile-al-710-downtowner-loop.md

 ### Misc.

-- When the store was remodeled in 2005 they received {{< wiki-link "CEC Warhol - Quad (CEC Décor)" >}} but was missing the fourth one that was supposed to come with it ever since.
+- When the store was remodeled in 2005 they received [CEC Warhol - Quad (CEC Décor)] but was missing the fourth one that was supposed to come with it ever since.
 - On May 19, 2011, a Geocache named 'Chuck E Cheese Geo to JAPAN' is created with the intent of sending a Chuck E. Cheese plushie location to Japan.
 On June 7, 2011, the Plush toy was last seen in a photo with the Chuck E. Cheese walkaround at the Mobile, AL Chuck E. Cheese's.(6)
 - Sometime around June 2023, the store's street sign was removed.